-Finance Managers rake in the most money, with average earnings of around $96K per year; Process Engineers come in second with average earnings amounting to $90K, while Analog and Mixed Signal Design Engineers, and Electrical Engineers also rank near the top of the list, pulling in $90K, around $88K, and $88K, respectively.
+Finance Managers rake in the most money, with average earnings of around $96K per year; Process Engineers come in second with average earnings amounting to $90K, while Analog and Mixed Signal Design Engineers and Electrical Engineers rank near the top as well ($88K and approximately $86K, respectively).
 Applications Engineers at Texas Instruments, Inc. do not see much in the way of financial compensation and represent one of the lower-paid positions ($74K on average, Applications Engineers make less than most people in the company.

 Certifications and Degrees